Excellent

 Ecnoglutide is in development as a treatment for type 2 diabetes and obesity.
 It’s not yet approved or available.

-How it works: Ecnoglutide works as a glucagon-like peptide-1 (GLP-1) agonist.
+How it works: Ecnoglutide works as a GLP-1 receptor agonist.

 When approved: Ecnoglutide is under clinical development by Sciwind Biosciences.
 US Sciwind is headquartered in Hangzhou, China.
 Ecnoglutide is currently being evaluated in phase III clinical trials.